ligato/docs/docs/developer-guide/kvscheduler.md

 * **Derived value** is a single field of the original value or its property.
 It is manipulated separately (possibly using its own dependencies) through custom CRUD operations.
 It can be used as a target for dependencies of other key-value pairs.
 For example, every [interface to be assigned to a bridge domain][bd-interface] is treated as a [separate key-value pair][bd-derived-vals], dependent on the [target interface to be created first][bd-iface-deps], but otherwise not blocking the rest of the bridge domain to be programmed.
 See this [control-flow][bd-cfd] demonstrating the order of operations needed to create a bridge domain.

-* **Graph** of values is KVScheduler-internal in-memory storage for all configured and pending key-value pairs.
+* **Graph** of values is KV Scheduler-internal in-memory storage for all configured and pending key-value pairs.
 Graph edges represent inter-value relations, such as "depends-on" or "is-derived-from", and graph nodes are the key-value pairs themselves.

 !!! note
     Plugin configurators no longer need to implement their own caches for pending values.